Rheabh1999/HelloWorld/README.md

 ## HelloWorld

 ### App Description
- Simple app that displays "Hello from Rhea", and changes text color when button is clicked.
+ Simple app that displays "Hello from Rhea",changes text color, background color, text, when buttons are clicked.
+User can also tap on the background view to reset all views to default settings.

 ### App Walk-though
 ![Basic Screen GIF](https://raw.githubusercontent.com/Rheabh1999/HelloWorld/master/changetextcolor.gif)